 Since 2012 the number of FCGs has declined, and there has been a substantial increase in the number of grants that terminate at the end of each year, when children turn 18.
 At the end of 2014, 300,000 court orders had expired, representing more than 60% of all foster care placements.
 11 The grants remained in payment only because of a High Court order which prevented them from lapsing.
-In March 2018, 416,000 FCGs were paid to caregivers of children in foster care, substantially down from 2012 when 537,000 grants were in payment.
-The FCG is therefore now back to below 2008 levels.
-The most dramatic drop has been in KwaZulu-Natal, where the number of FCGs fell by 35%, from 142,000 to 92,000.
+In March 2019, 386,000 FCGs were paid to caregivers of children in foster care, substantially down from 2012 when 537,000 grants were in payment.
+The FCG is therefore now back to below 2007 levels.
+The most dramatic drop has been in KwaZulu-Natal, where the number of FCGs fell by 47%, from 142,000 to 75,000.

 It is not possible to calculate a take-up rate for the FCG as there is no accurate record of how many children are eligible for placement in foster care - and indeed, no clear guidelines about how it should be targeted in the context of high orphaning rates.
-If all double orphans were to be placed in foster care, this would require just over 500,000 foster care placements, excluding those who need to be placed in foster care because they are awaiting adoption or have been removed from their families for reasons
+If all double orphans were to be placed in foster care, this would require around 470,000 foster care placements, excluding those who need to be placed in foster care because they are awaiting adoption or have been removed from their families for reasons of abuse or neglect.
+This would once again send the number of children in foster care well above half a million - which the system has not previously been able to support.